Pentax 645D vs Nikon D500

 Review summary: Pentax 645D vs Nikon D500

-So what is the bottom line?
+So how do things add up?
 Is the Pentax 645D better than the Nikon D500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (39.5 vs 20.7MP) with a 36% higher linear resolution.

 - More heavily discounted: Has been available for much longer (launched in March 2010).